Jesus’ statement from Mt 5.33-37 came up recently in conversation.

 “Again you have heard that it was said to the men of old, ‘You shall not swear falsely, but shall perform to the Lord what you have sworn.’
 But I say to you, Do not swear at all, either by heaven, for it is the throne of God, or by the earth, for it is his footstool, or by Jerusalem, for it is the city of the great King.
 And do not swear by your head, for you cannot make one hair white or black.
 Let what you say be simply ‘Yes’ or ‘No’; anything more than this comes from evil.”
 (RSV)

-Some find this to be a repudiation or rewriting of Deut 6.13 which apparently commands (Greg Boyd, CWG, takes it as commanding, not merely allowing) that oaths be taken in God’s name:
+Some find this to be a repudiation or rewriting of Deut 6.13 which apparently commands (as opposed to merely allowing) that oaths be taken in God’s name:

 “You shall fear the Lord your God; you shall serve him, and swear by his name.”
 (RSV)